zhqu1148980644/TMP/leetcode/160-Intersection-of-Two-Linked-Lists.md

 1. ##### two pointer

-- Move two pointers for each head forward till the end, count two length.
+- counting the length of each list use two pointers two pass.
 - Reset two pointers to heads, move to the interset node.

 ```c++